Krazete/sgm/README.md

 #### Abilities

 The Signature Ability and Marquee Ability settings allow you to preview fighters' abilities at each ability level.
-These settings do not affect the tier or level settings and are not considered in the calculation of fighters' stats.
+These settings do not affect the tier, level, or skill tree settings and are not considered in the calculation of fighters' stats.

 #### Preset Buttons
 The `X` button sets tier, level, signature, and marquee to the minimum level.